cjuliek/port/README.md

 -Create an alternate welcome page where user selects to see everything in a 'day' or 'night' mode -usable 'contact' function

+Unsolved Problems
+Did not get to stretch goal of a 'day' / 'night' mode for page.